-We find evidence consistent with statistical discrimination, but not taste-based discrimination.
+We find evidence consistent with statistical discrimination or stereotyping, but not taste-based discrimination.
 First, we find that people of different backgrounds do behave differently.
-In particular, black and indian subjects give significantly less than other subjects and, therefore, make less desirable partners.
+In particular, non-white subjects, including blacks and some other ethnicities, give significantly less than other subjects and, therefore, make less desirable partners.
 Second, we find that subjects use information on appearance to rank potential partners.
 Black subjects are ranked two ranks lower than other subjects when no information on past behavior is provided.
-Even though Indians give statistically the same amount, Indians are not ranked lower.
+Even though other non-white ethnicities give statistically the same amount as Blacks, they are not ranked lower.
 Under closer inspection, we find that only white subjects rank black subjects lower than others.
 On average, black subjects are ranked four ranks lower than other subjects by white subjects.
 Finally, we find that appearance is irrelevant for ranking people once information on average past behavior is available.
 This is true even when behavior is induced.